 Young Ohio mother acquitted of killing newborn

-A young Ohio mother who prosecutors said killed and buried her unwanted newborn in her backyard was acquitted by jurors Thursday.
+A young Ohio mother who prosecutors said killed and buried her unwanted newborn in her backyard just days after her senior prom so that she could keep her "perfect life" was acquitted of murder Thursday.

-The Warren County jury deliberated for four hours before acquitting 20-year-old Brooke Skylar Richardson of aggravated murder, involuntary manslaughter and child endangerment charges.
+Brooke Skylar Richardson, now 20, began shaking and sobbing while a judge read the not guilty verdicts on aggravated murder, involuntary manslaughter and child endangerment charges.

+She had faced up to life in prison if she had been convicted on the most serious charge.

+Richardson didn't respond when reporters later asked her if she had anything to say.

+The case divided people in her hometown of Carlisle, with Facebook pages devoted to it and some critics trying to record the Richardson family's comings and goings for social media.

-Prosecutors contended that the high school cheerleader wanted to keep her "perfect life."
-They said she hid her unwanted pregnancy and buried her baby in her family's backyard in May 2017, within days of her senior prom.
+Prosecutors contended that the high school cheerleader wanted to keep her "perfect life" that included plans to begin classes at the University of Cincinnati.
+They said she hid her unwanted pregnancy and buried her baby in her family's backyard in May 2017, just after her senior prom.

 Her defense said the baby she named "Annabelle" was stillborn and that the teen was sad and scared.

-The remains were found in July 2017 in Carlisle, a village about 40 miles (64 kilometers) north of Cincinnati.
+The remains were found about two months after she gave birth, buried in the backyard of her home where she lived with her parents in Carlisle, a village about 40 miles (64 kilometers) north of Cincinnati.

 Cincinnati psychologist Stuart Bassman said "Skylar was being manipulated" into making false statements during interrogations.
 He described Richardson as a vulnerable, immature person whose dependent personality disorder makes her want to please authority figures, even to the point of making incriminating statements that were untrue.